tiby312/dinotree_alg/readme.md

 An iterative mulithreaded hybrid kdtree/mark and sweep algorithm used for broadphase detection.

 # Goal
-Create a fast broad-phase collision system whose running time did not depend on the size of the space in which the collision finding functionality was being provided.
+Create a fast and simple to use broad-phase collision system whose running time did not depend on the size of the space in which the collision finding functionality was being provided.
 Does not suffer from "teapot in a stadium" problem.

-# Detailed Design
+# The Data Structure itself

-## The Data Structure
+First lets talk about the internal data structure that is used to actually accomplish the collision detection.
 Here are the properties of the constructed tree.
   * Every bot belongs to only one node.
   * All the bots in a node are sorted along an axis that alternates with each level in the tree